sakshii2004/MeToo-Movement-Analysis-Sentiment-Themes-and-Impact/README.md

 - The top words and phrases brought out various small topics and events that were discussed in the movement.
 - Analysing hashtags other than #metoo, gave us insights into relevant hashtags and their impact on the movement.
 - The use of topic modelling uncovered the hidden topics and themes in the movement.

-### Future Improvements
-- More dimension can be added to this project by accessing the X (formerly Twitter) API that collects data realtime.
-- That data could be stored and used to analyse emotions, understand topics, summarize and plot interactive graphs on a dynamic webpage.
-- There is also scope to expand to other social media sites like Reddit and news websites collecting any and every data related to this hashtag.
-- We could also create an app or a website where women can talk freely about their experiences which can be used to understand and infer patterns from cases that leads to harrasment or sexual assault.

-## Get Involved

-If you are interested in our project and want to contribute, have suggestions, or want to collaborate, please feel free to contact us.
-We appreciate any feedback and support!

-## Acknowledgments

-We'd like to express our gratitude to our mentors Dr.Pooja Kamat and Dr.Smita Mahajan for their guidance and support throughout the project.

-Thank you for taking the time to explore our hackathon project.
-We're excited to make a positive impact and look forward to the journey ahead!